 The proposed section corresponds, to some extent, with the present section 12 of the Act, but with one important difference.
-It is clear that, as a consequence of the words "such as", the specific examples given of fair use are simply illustrative (and not a closed list), and gives the court an extremely wide discretion to exempt any uses of whatsoever nature of a copyright work.
+It is clear that, as a consequence of the words "such as" in 12A(a), the specific examples of fair use listed are simply illustrative (and not a closed list), and gives the court an extremely wide discretion to exempt any uses of whatsoever nature of a copyright work.
 This is very far reaching and will probably make our range of exemptions from copyright infringement one of the widest in the world.
-The situation is aggravated by the proposed new section 12B, which provides for yet further mandatory exemptions that are over and above the discretionary exemptions in section 12A.
-The net result is that tremendous uncertainty is created as to precisely what a copyright owner can actually prevent.
+The situation is now only aggravated by the proposed new section 12A(d).

+The new proposed section 12A(d) now undermines the express limitations that are provided in relation to the permitted uses in section 12B.
+The effect of section 12A (d) is to render those limitations nugatory because, ultimately, any use of a copyright work will have to be measured by the factors in 12A(b).
+This underscores the fact that the Bill is not introducing some "hybrid system" of exceptions between fair use and fair dealing, but is a fully blown fair-use system.
+The net result is that tremendous uncertainty is created as to what a copyright owner can actually prevent.
 This uncertainty does not benefit copyright owners and creatives, and especially not South African copyright owners and creatives (who are purportedly among the main beneficiaries of the Bill).
-If anything, it only serves the interest of certain large technology companies, who have an interest in diluting the rights of copyright owners.
+If anything, it only serves the interest of certain large technology companies, who have an interest in diluting the rights of copyright owners and authors.

-An example (and this is but one of many examples) of the significant widening of the possible exceptions is paragraph (1)(i), which allows for the making of a personal copy of a work for non-commercial purposes, without qualification and irrespective of whether the individual acts reasonably, fairly or otherwise.
-In other words, the individual can legitimately make an exact reproduction of an entire book that he has borrowed, or taken, from a library in order to avoid having to purchase his own copy.
+An example (and this is but one of many examples) of the significant widening of the possible exceptions is paragraph (a)(i), which allows for the making of a personal copy of a work, without qualification, and irrespective of whether the individual acts are reasonable or fair.
+In other words, the individual can legitimately make an exact reproduction of an entire book that he has borrowed, or taken out on loan from a library, in order to avoid having to purchase his own copy.
 If every potential reader (or a large number of readers) of a book was to adopt this approach (which is contemplated by the section), the author's entire market would be destroyed.
 This renders the whole purpose of copyright largely nugatory.
 Such conduct is clearly unreasonably prejudicial to the legitimate interests of the copyright owner.
 This situation is avoided under the present fair-dealing approach because the use for the specified exempted purpose must still be reasonable or fair.